chainpoint/chainpoint-gateway/README.md

  ╚═════╝╚═╝  ╚═╝╚═╝  ╚═╝╚═╝╚═╝  ╚═══╝╚═╝      ╚═════╝ ╚═╝╚═╝  ╚═══╝   ╚═╝        ╚═════╝ ╚═╝  ╚═╝   ╚═╝   ╚══════╝ ╚══╝╚══╝ ╚═╝  ╚═╝   ╚═╝

 ?
-Will this Core use Bitcoin mainnet or testnet?
-Testnet ?
+Will this Gateway use Bitcoin mainnet or testnet? testnet ?
 Enter your Gateways's Public IP Address: 104.154.83.163

 Initializing Lightning wallet...